jemccullough/agendas-share/README.md

 Modifications to allow management of the agendas for Public presentation.

-//see also Alfresco Repo Municipal Agendas Repo
+//see also Alfresco Repo Municipal Agendas project

 # Alfresco Share JAR Module - SDK 3